 The problem with many book writing apps and programs is that it takes a lot of time to learn how to use them.

-With Living Writer, there is nothing you need to learn.
+With this app, there is nothing you need to learn.
 It is an online application and the interface is clean and super easy to use.
 But you get all the tools you will ever need to write a book.

 I rarely write full reviews for individual writing programs.
 There are so many premium and free writing apps available now.